AdobeDocs/campaign.en/help/automation/workflow/sql-data-management.md

    The activity lets you use the following variables in the script:

     * **activity.tableName**: SQL name of the outbound work table.
-    * **task.incomingTransitionByName(‘name’).tableName**: SQL name of the work table carried by the incoming transition to use (the transition is identified by its name).
+    * **task.incomingTransitionByName('name').tableName**: SQL name of the work table carried by the incoming transition to use (the transition is identified by its name).

       >[!NOTE]
       >